mihsamusev/abstract_tls/docs/extend_framework.md

 ...
 ```

-Running the simulation will result in the following visuals
+Running the simulation will result in the following visuals.
 ```bash
 python runner.py -c configs/custom_run.yml
 ```